Meet Tim Gilara, his cows, & his TG cards!

 He used to go to Padre games until the strike.
 He was so upset.
 He wanted Gwynn to hit .400.
 To this day he still holds the grudge.

-says that everyone in several surrounding counties knows him by his love for
+He says that everyone in several surrounding counties knows him by his love for the Padres.

 If you do word association and say “San Diego,” they will reply with my name.
 I wear my Padre Pride in the best of seasons and in the worst of seasons.